Tara Lipinski: 1996–97 season

 In February 1997, at the age of 14, Lipinski became the youngest skater to win a U.S. Championships title.
-She broke the record set by Sonya Klopfer, who was 15 when she won U.S. Nationals in 1951.
+She broke the record set by Sonya Klopfer, who was 15 when she won the U.S. Nationals in 1951.
 (Note: Lipinski's record was broken by Alysa Liu, who won the 2019 U.S. Nationals at the age of 13.)
 She defeated Kwan, the reigning 1996 U.S. champion, who won the short program.
 Kwan fell twice and landed only four out of her seven planned triple jumps in her free skate, leaving the door open for Lipinski's victory.
 She was the last skater to perform in the competition's free skating segment; she skated cleanly with seven triple jumps, including her signature jump element, the triple loop-triple loop combination, and came in first place.
 According to author Ed Swift from Sports Illustrated, the 1997 U.S. Nationals marked the start of the Kwan–Lipinski rivalry.

-A month later, Lipinski won the 1997 World Championships and became the youngest female skater to win that event.
+A month later, Lipinski won the 1997 World Championships, becoming the youngest female skater to win that event.
 She was a month younger than the previous record holder, Sonja Henie from Norway, when she won the first of her ten World Championships in 1927.
 (Note: Despite the ISU's recent decision to raise the age minimum to enter international competitions, Lipinski was eligible to compete at Worlds due to a grandfather clause.)
 Lipinski completed seven triple jumps, as she had done at the U.S. Nationals and the Champion Series Final, and finished in first place after the short program.
-She also completed two double Axels, but one rival coach noted the small trajectory of her jumps, stating that "you couldn't have put a piece of paper under them".
+She also completed two double Axels, but one rival coach noted the small height of her jumps, stating that "you couldn't have put a piece of paper under them".
 Her presentation marks were mostly 5.7s or 5.8s (Note: Up to 2004, the 6.0 system was used to judge all international figure skating competitions.
 Judges awarded two marks: one for technical merit and one for presentation, and marks ranged from 0.0 to 6.0.) and similar to her technical marks.
 Three out of four judges gave her higher presentation than technical marks.